zerolinux5/mlrose-ky/docs/docs/tutorial3.md

 ### Summary

-In this tutorial we demonstrated how mlrose can be used to find the optimal weights of three types of machine learning models: neural networks, linear regression models and logistic regression models.
+In this tutorial we demonstrated how mlrose-ky can be used to find the optimal weights of three types of machine learning models: neural networks, linear regression models and logistic regression models.

 Applying randomized optimization algorithms to the machine learning weight optimization problem is most certainly not the most common approach to solving this problem.
-However, it serves to demonstrate the versatility of the mlrose package and of randomized optimization algorithms in general.
+However, it serves to demonstrate the versatility of the mlrose-ky package and of randomized optimization algorithms in general.